AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-overview-migrate.md

-<properties
+---
-   pageTitle="Migrate your solution to SQL Data Warehouse | Azure" description="Migration guidance for bringing your solution to Azure SQL Data Warehouse platform." services="sql-data-warehouse" documentationCenter="NA" authors="barbkess" manager="barbkess" editor=""/>
+title: Migrate your solution to SQL Data Warehouse | Azure
+description: Migration guidance for bringing your solution to Azure SQL Data Warehouse platform.

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   ms.author="barbkess"/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: barbkess
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+ms.author: barbkess
+---

 # Migrate your solution to SQL Data Warehouse
 SQL Data Warehouse is a distributed database system that elastically scales to meet your needs.
 To maintain both performance and scale, not all features within SQL Server are implemented inside SQL Data Warehouse.
 The following migration topics touch on some of the key factors for migrating your solution to SQL Data Warehouse.
 Designing data warehouses for scale introduces different design patterns and so traditional approaches aren't always the best.
 You may therefore find that adapting your existing solution ensures you take full advantage of the distributed platform provided by SQL Data Warehouse.